mahmoud-elmakki/mahmoud-elmakki/README.md

 - Building a strong base, and prepare the circumstances for an all-set scientific research environment in Sudan.

-Me In Web Development
+## Me In Web Development

 Building full-featured web applications, from the backend development to the user interface design.
 I love building cool shit with Django!
 It's a very neat and amazing web framework to use.

-Me as a Freelance Graphic Designer
+## Me as a Freelance Graphic Designer

-Once in a while I got offers for doing...
+Once in a while I got offers and orders to do some...
 - Social media content creation.
 - Logo / Poster / banner Dessign.
 - Video Editing.